jessetane/rpc-engine/readme.md

 ### `rpc.pathDelimiter`
 A `String`.
 Specifies the path delimiter remotes must use to access methods nested deeply within `rpc.interface`.
 Defaults to `'.'`.

+## Events

+### `rpc.emit('interface-add', iface, path)`
+Emitted when an interface is added.

+### `rpc.emit('interface-remove', iface, path)`
+Emitted when an interface is removed.

+### `rpc.emit('error', err)`
+Emitted in either of two scenarios:
+* A send operation fails due to serialization or transport error and no callback was passed.
+* A response (any inbound message with an `id`) is received that doesn't match any local callback _AND_ at least one listener for the `'error'` event has been registered.

 ## Releases
+* 6.0.0
+  * Require manipulation of interfaces to be done via method calls so that `interface-{add,remove}` can be emitted reliably.
+  * Always emit `'error'` when send operations fail and no callback was passed.
 * 5.0.0
   * Move pub-sub code out to separate module [rpc-events](https://github.com/jessetane/rpc-events)
   * Rename constructor to `RpcEngine`